SayHelloGmbH/plugin-with-blocks/readme.md

 In order to start the compilation watch process, run `npm install` and then `npm start`.
 This will start the watcher, which will re-compile the available files when they are saved.

+### Asset loading

+The files from e.g. _src/MyFirstBlock/assets/src/styles_ will be saved to _src/MyFirstBlock/assets/dist/styles_.
+The _dist_ path should be used in the block.json file, thus: `"editorScript": "file:./assets/dist/scripts/editor.js"`.

+Each block has its own block.json, _src_ and _dist_ files.
+Depending on the configuration, these files may be merged by WordPress core or loaded inline.
+In some cases, the frontend assets might only be loaded if the block is placed in the content of the page being viewed.

+This code does not need to load any assets: that is taken care of by WordPress core.

 ## Gitignore

 The dist folder is excluded from this repository by a rule in the _.gitignore_ file.
 They must not be